 Companies and people do not owe a duty of care to just anyone.
 For instance, you have no duty to maintain your home in a safe condition in order to prevent harm to criminals who break into your house to steal from you.

-3. Can the duty of care be waived in Nevada?
+3. Can the duty of care be waived?

-Unless to do so would be against public policy, a plaintiff can sometimes waive a defendant’s duty of care.
+Unless to do so would be against public policy, you can sometimes waive a defendant’s duty of care.
 Ways of releasing a defendant from a duty of care in Nevada include (but are not limited to):

-In many cases, a plaintiff assumes the risk of injury, either explicitly (by verbal or written agreement) or by her actions.
+In many cases, you assume the risk of injury, either explicitly (by verbal or written agreement) or by your actions.

 Example: While sitting in the stands behind first base at a baseball game, Lola is hit by a foul ball and suffers a fractured jaw.
 By attending a baseball game and sitting behind first base, Lola has assumed the risk of getting hit by a foul ball.